TaeTanakrit0089/PhysicalComputing-167/labs/labs09-pointer/malloc.md

 Let's solidify our understanding of `malloc` and `realloc` with these illustrative examples:

+## Dynamic Memory Problem Solving Examples

+Let's solidify our understanding of `malloc` and `realloc` with these illustrative examples:

 **Example 1: Dynamic Array Input**

 **Problem:** Write a program that reads an unknown number of integers from the user until they enter -1.
 Store these